plhnk/tim.hanaoka.co/README.md

 - Add your new token to the key: `SANITY_TOKEN="<token here>"`

 If you restart the local development server, it will now show unpublished changes from the Studio.
 Note that the `.env` file is ignored by Git, because the token gives access to unpublished content in the API.

-## Usage example

-This project demos Sanity.io with Gatsby using our [source plugin](https://www.gatsbyjs.org/packages/gatsby-source-sanity).
-It's a good starter for a simple company site, a portfolio site for an agency or a personal blog with an attached portfolio.

-We tried to strike a balance between a useful example and a minimal footprint to make it easier to iterate on design and content model.
-[Let us know](https://slack.sanity.io) should you have questions!

 ## Development setup